Outsourcing contact center

 Fortune 500 enterprises and government agencies need to stay focused on core competencies, so these types of large organizations often outsource call center functions to specialized service providers.

-The alternative is to handle multiple costumer communication channels–calls, emails, web chats, and text messages–in-house.
-But establishing a multichannel contact center is an expensive proposition.
+The alternative is to handle multiple customer communication channels–calls, emails, web chats, and text messages–in-house.
+But establishing a multi-channel contact center is an expensive proposition.
 It requires a major investment in facilities, equipment and technology–not to mention the cost, time and energy needed for staff training and ongoing operations.

 - Reduced Costs: As mentioned above, setting up a call center requires major investments in facilities, equipment, operations and staffing.
 Outsourced call centers allow these costs to be spread across many clients, who benefit by paying only for the services needed on a transactional or per-hour basis.
 Outsourcers can also “share” agents with multiple clients.
 The “shared-agent” approach reduces idle time and can deliver a lower cost-per-call rate for clients.

 - Flexibility and Scalability: Call volumes rise and fall, so an in-house call center is at the mercy of periods of low volumes, when agents are idle.
 Outsourced call centers benefit from multiple clients, which helps reduce the severity of call volume peaks and valleys.
 Agents can work more efficiently, and managers can schedule staff more effectively, helping reduce costs-per-call.
 Also, outsourced call centers have the size and staff to ramp up quickly if call volumes spike due to seasonal activity or major marketing campaigns.